Referendum Educational Information

 KY PERC is the only state organization to be awarded the prestigious Milford Therrell award twice for innovation in employee and consumer safety education and training.
 You may recall the Milford Therrell Award.
 In its very first year, KY PERC had the focus and commitment to implement Propane Emergencies training so successfully that National PERC and other state counterparts recognized it as the first recipient of this award.
 This training continues to be a focal point for the Council as thousands of Kentucky firefighters have been trained with the most up-to-date propane materials and techniques available.

-You may also recall that the Certified Employee Training Program (CETP) costs have dropped over $150 per person, per class.
-KY PERC is the only state organization to provide CETP classes through an accredited post secondary institution.
+You may also recall that the Certified Employee Training Program (CETP) costs have dramatically reduced training costs.
+KY PERC is the only state organization to provide CETP classes through an accredited post-secondary institution.
 Through its partnership with the Kentucky Community & Technical College System, Kentucky CETP classes include not only the classroom components, but also accredited practical examinations.
 This relieves marketers of liability for skills certification.

 These are just a few of the programs and successes of KY PERC.
 Still, the work has just begun.
 In order to continue our work, we must once again pass a referendum among our industry during the fall of this year, and once every five years, thereafter.
 The assessment of two tenths of a cent per gallon of odorized propane sold for final use in Kentucky must be approved by two-thirds of our propane industry based on gallons sold.